microsoft/FluidFramework/packages/drivers/routerlicious-host/README.md

 # @fluidframework/routerlicious-host

-See [GitHub](https://github.com/microsoft/FluidFramework) for more details on Fluid Framework and packages within.
+See [GitHub](https://github.com/microsoft/FluidFramework) for more details on the Fluid Framework and packages within.